Midparent

-The midparent value is defined as the average of the trait value of father and a scaled version of the mother.
-This value can be used in the study to analyze the data set without heeding sex effects.
+In human genetics the midparent value of a trait is defined as the average of the trait value of the father and a scaled version of that of the mother.
+This value can be used in a study to analyze the data set without heeding sex effects.
 Studying quantitative traits in heritability studies may be complicated by sex differences observed for the trait.

-Well-known examples include studies of stature height, whose midparent value hmp is given by:
+Well-known examples include studies of humans' height, whose midparent value hmp is given by:

-where hf and hm are, respectively, the father's and mother's heights.
+where hf is the father's height, and hm the mother's.

 The coefficient 1.08 serves as a scaling factor.
 After the 1.08 scaling, the mean of the mother's height is the same as that of the father's, and the variance is closer to the father's; in this way, sex difference can be ignored.